rnixik/phpunit-migration-to-selenium2/README.md

 ### Description

-Implements adapter between PHPUnit_Extensions_SeleniumTestCase and PHPUnit_Extensions_Selenium2TestCase.
+Implements adapter for migration from PHPUnit_Extensions_SeleniumTestCase to PHPUnit_Extensions_Selenium2TestCase.

 If user's TestCase class is implemented with old format (with commands like open, type, waitForPageToLoad),